evanharmon/in-mono/headspace/kubernetes/kubernetes-kube-apiserver-security.md

 - service accounts (machine-to-machine communication)

 ## Authorization
+list of authorizers available

 - role based access control (RBAC)
 - attribute based access control (ABAC)
 - node
 - webhook
+- AlwaysAllow (bypasses checks)
+- AlwaysDeny (bypasses checks)

+### Authorization Mode
+set on the kube-apiserver with the flag `--authorization-mode` supports comma-separated list like:
+`--authorization-mode=Node,RBAC,Webhook`

+order of evaluation is as specified in the flag as soon as one module approves, all checks end

+### Attribute based access control (ABAC)
+associate group of users with a set of permissions cumbersome because any edits to the policy file require a restart of the kube-apiserver

+### Role based access control (RBAC)
+standard approach.
+Much easier to use as role is an object and has permissions associated with it. changes occur immediately. users / groups get associated with the role

+### Webhook
+allows outsourcing of authorization to external systems

+example: third-party `open policy agent`

 ## TLS Components
 TODO - which components like kubelet are done via TLS certs?